 Miss Safina Razzaque

-If you feel that a child is in immediate danger of abuse or mistreatment you can phone the Hertfordshire Safeguarding Hub on 0300 123 4043 or the police on 999.
+If you feel that a child is in immediate danger of abuse or mistreatment you should phone the Hertfordshire Safeguarding Hub on 0300 123 4043 or the police on 999.